PreethikaSelvam/68816BlazorCultureEnvironmentTestingRepo/README.md

 # Browser culture and environment validation

-Sample used to validate per-browser culture, environment name, and environment variables configured with `BrowserOptions.WebAssembly` and `<ConfigureBrowser>`.
-The test covered Interactive WebAssembly and Interactive Auto.
-All 10 test cases passed.
+Sample used to validate [dotnet/aspnetcore#68816](https://github.com/dotnet/aspnetcore/issues/68816).
+It validates per-browser culture, environment name, and environment variables configured with `BrowserOptions.WebAssembly` and `<ConfigureBrowser>` in Interactive WebAssembly and Interactive Auto.

 ## Setup